-- Implies that potential outcomes for an individual i are unaffected by the treatment status of other individual j - Individual i's potential outcomes are only affected by his/her own treatment. - Rules out possible treatment effect from other individuals (spillover effect/externality) - Contagion - Displacement
+- Implies that potential outcomes for an individual i are unaffected by the treatment status of other individual j - Individual i's potential outcomes are only affected by his/her own treatment. - Rules out possible treatment effect from other individuals (spillover effect/externality) - Contagion effect: people who have been treated may affect the untreated people. - Displacement effect: people who have been treated may move to the control group.